contexis-cmp/contexis/docs/guides/getting-started.md

 ## Your First AI Application

-Let's build a customer support chatbot that can answer questions about your company policies.
+Let's build a customer support chatbot that can answer questions about your company policies. **No external API keys required** - everything runs locally!

 ### 1. Project Structure